jaylingelbach/AbandonedHobby/recap.md

 # Seller dashboard onboarding gate 10/31/25

+## Walkthrough

+- The PR extracts Messages collection's inline afterChange hook into a new external module that creates notifications, updates Messages imports, adds two-step onboarding detection (expanded data + DB query), makes the seller dashboard Quick Actions button conditional on onboarding status (label and target), and adds button focus styling in SCSS.

 ## New Features

 - Added onboarding-aware navigation: Quick Actions button now intelligently redirects to Stripe verification when onboarding is incomplete, otherwise to product listing.